LatencyUtils/LatencyUtils/README.md

 recording object in common in-process latency recording and tracking situations.
 LatencyStats includes under-the-hood tracking and correction of pause effects, compensating for coordinated omission.
-It does so by using pluggable pause detectors and interval estimators that together with {@link #LatencyStats} will transparently produce corrected histogram values for the recorded latency behavior.
+It does so by using pluggable pause detectors and interval estimators that together with LatencyStats will transparently produce corrected histogram values for the recorded latency behavior.